 Shipping and Removals in Singapore

-That said, prior to packing up your home and shipping it to Singapore, either by sea or by air, take some time to decide if this is, in fact, a necessity.
-A good deal of furnished accommodation is available in Singapore, and the city-state claims a consumer society - which means you can buy whatever you need at very competitive prices.
-So think carefully about shipping over white label goods and appliances, as you are likely to find it far cheaper on arrival (there’s even an IKEA).
+That said, prior to packing up their home and shipping it to Singapore, either by sea or by air, expats should take some time to decide if this is a necessity.
+A good deal of furnished accommodation is available in Singapore, and the city-state claims a consumer society, so it's easy to buy whatever one needs at very competitive prices.

 What’s more, given the transient nature of the expat community, there’s plenty of opportunity to procure used goods in great condition from those repatriating to their country of origin.

-If you’re sentimental or set on bringing your prized possessions abroad, you can ship either by sea or by air to Singapore.
-It’s cheaper to ship by sea, though, it does take longer.
+It’s cheaper to ship by sea, though it does take longer.
 Time associated with shipments varies according to the destination from which goods are being shipped.

 Importing household goods to Singapore